Dre Campbell Farm

 11. Remove Them By Hand

-Removing caterpillars by hand is one of the safest ways to get them out of your house and off your plants.
+Hand removal of caterpillars is one of the safest ways to remove them from your house and plants.

 For tent caterpillars, drop the nests into a bag and dispose of the bag.
 But wear gloves when dealing with them.